Mariana Montemayor Alba

 Mariana joined White & Case in September 2012.
 She is an associate in the Firm's Energy, Infrastructure, Project and Asset Finance group in Mexico City.
-Mariana has also participated with the M&A group in several due diligence reviews regarding corporate matters, industrial property and real state.
+In 2020, she received an LL.M. with a concentration in Global Energy Law from The University of Texas School of Law.

-Represented the Mexican Asset Administration and Sale Agency (Servicios de Administración y Enajenación de Bienes, or SAE) in the design and implementation of the sale procurement process for the sale of nine sugar mills that represent 22.2% of the Mexican sugar production market.
-The first procurement process culminated with the issuance by SAE of the award in favor of two bidders to assign two portfolios including four sugar mills.
-The second procurement process concluded successfully, despite the complex litigation and combative legal actions challenging the process.
-SAE awarded three contracts for a total aggregate amount of approximately US$201 million for the sale of three sugar mills purchased by three different bidders.
-Despite severe legal complexities, the final auction price was 50 percent higher than the initial reference price.
+Represented the Mexican Asset Administration and Sale Agency or SAE, in the design and implementation of the sale procurement process for the sale of nine sugar mills that represent 22.2% of the Mexican sugar production market.
+Despite severe legal complexities, the final auction price was 50% higher than the initial reference price.
 The awarded portfolios represent one of the most important commercial transactions in SAE's history.